Other Admission Categories

 Admission to a Second Undergraduate Degree

 Students having a first undergraduate degree from a recognized institution may be eligible to take a second degree at the Bachelor’s level.
 UNBC reserves the right to deny admission under this category where the program completed and the program sought are too similar.
-A minimum of 60 credits will be required to complete a second degree.
-Students may be required to complete any unmet first and second year requirements.
+A minimum of 60 credit hours will be required to complete a second degree.
+Students may be required to complete any unmet first- and second-year requirements.

 Diverse Qualifications